Philippa Spurway Interior Architect

 Excavating For The Pool

-The project had to be put of hold because of incorrect purchase registration details and various planning problems, which had to be sorted out.
+The project had to be put of hold due to incorrect purchase registration details and a number of planning issues that needed to be resolved.

-Good news is that we started again today, which is extremely exciting.
+The good news is that we restarted again today, which is extremely exciting!

-All the excavation work needs to be done first before they start building the villa and they are now digging out the pool.
+All the excavation work must be completed before construction of the villa can begin, and the building team have now begun digging out the pool.

 pooltwo